Veneto: Venetian Republic

 As the barbarians were interested in the wealth of the mainland, part of the Venetian population sought refuge on some of the isolated and unoccupied islands in the lagoon, from which the city of Venetiae or Venice was born.
 After a period of Byzantine domination in 8th century, Venice became an independent maritime Republic ruled by its elected doge.

 The Republic became a commercial superpower and its influence lasted through the Middle Ages and the Renaissance.
 In fact, the Venetian Republic enjoyed 1100 years of uninterrupted influence throughout the Mediterranean.
 By the 16th century, the Venetian Republic dominated Veneto, Friuli, parts of Lombardy and Romagna, Istria, Dalmatia, the Ionian Islands of Corfu, Cefalonia, Ithaca and Zante.
 From the 13th to 17th centuries, it held the island of Crete and from the mid-15th to mid-16th century, the island of Cyprus.

 Venetian mainland holdings led to Venetian involvement in European and in particular, Italian politics.
 Cities had to be fortified, two impressive examples are Nafplio in Peloponnese and Palmanova in Friuli.
 The wise rule and prosperity brought by the "Serenissima" (most serene republic) made the cities of the terra firma willing subjects.
 Eastern Islands served as useful ports for Venetian shipping.
 However, as the Ottoman Empire grew more powerful and aggressive, Venice was often put on the defensive.
 Ottoman control of the eastern Mediterranean and the discoveries of sea routes to Asia around Africa and of the Americas had a debilitating effect on the Venetian economy.

 In 1797, Napoleon invaded the territory of the Venetian Republic.
 Overwhelmed by more powerful forces, Doge Ludovico Manin resigned and retired to his villa at Passariano in Friuli and the thousand year old Republic disappeared as an independent state.
 This proved very unpopular in the mainland cities where sympathies were strong with the Republic of Venice.
 By the Treaty of Campoformio signed on 17 October 1797, part of the Venetian mainland was handed over to Francis II of the Holy Roman Empire and a western part was annexed to the French backed Cisalpine Republic.
 The territory soon reverted to Napoleon in 1801.

 Habsburg rule

-Then in 1805–1806, it was conquered by Napoleon's armies and included in the Kingdom of Italy.
+In 1805–1806, Veneto was conquered by Napoleon's armies and included in the Kingdom of Italy.
 During 1809, the region revolted against the French-Italian rule, supporting the advancing Austrian troops during the War of the Fifth Coalition.
 It was mainly a peasant revolt, less organised than the nearby Andreas Hofer's revolt, while urban national guard troops fought on the French-Italian side.
-After the Congress of Vienna, 1814–1815, Venetia was the eastern half of the Kingdom of Lombardy–Venetia, a separate kingdom of the Austrian Empire.
+After the Congress of Vienna, 1814–1815, Venetia was the eastern half of the Kingdom of Lombardy–Venetia, a separate kingdom within the Austrian Empire.